dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
-and and also i'm a i'm not
+and also a i'm not
-a you know a great business person but a one thing that's impressive i think about stanberry is so many different types of businesses need right they need to notarize the verify data it's it's right there's a universal need for that no I think that's per smart that you guys did that I actually
+a you know a great business person but a one thing that's impressive i think about stanberry is so many different types of businesses need right they need to notarize the verify data it's right there's a universal need for that no I think that's per smart that you guys did that I actually